Monthly Archives: February 2008

 Trefann Court history

-The Trefann Court Residents Association has a long and colourful history; its founding meeting was August 11, 1966.
-Earlier in their respective careers, four ex-Toronto mayors helped organize this neighbourhood: David Crombie, John Sewell, June Rowlands and Barbara Hall.
-The … Continue reading
+The founding meeting of the Trefann Court Residents Association was August 11, 1966.
+Early in their respective careers, four ex-Toronto mayors helped organize this neighbourhood: David Crombie, John Sewell, June Rowlands and Barbara Hall.
+The Trefann Court area is bounded … Continue reading

 public meeting